 A tour guide will give an introduction to the country of Estonia and its people, as well as synopsis of the history of Tallinn and its Old Town – Tallinn’s number one attraction.
 During the tour, the guide will elaborate on the Hanseatic League and Tallinn’s position in overseas trade.
 Participants will visit the most important sights in the Old Town.

 The numerous and mysterious passages within the bastions were constructed simultaneously with the building of bastions themselves in the seventeenth and eighteenth centuries.
-The hidden passages served to shelter the men, ammunition and supplies, but especially to hide their relocation from the enemy.
+The hidden passages served to shelter the men, ammunition and supplies, but primarily to hide their relocation from the enemy.
 The passages also served as observation posts to spy on enemy activities in mining explosives.

 A guide will make a medieval medicine presentation of medieval cures and common diseases.
 The group meets a plague doctor and a nun who show medieval props and assist the guide.
 This is an infotainment presentation where guests experience medieval treatments and thinking.
 The show takes place in the Town Hall Pharmacy established in 1422.
 This is the oldest functioning pharmacy in Europe.
 After the presentation, the guide takes guests to the old town where they’re exposed to the fundamentals of medieval medicine.
 Duration of the tour is 1,5 hours.